Ventless Gas Fireplaces: Complete Buying Guide

 As temperatures begin to dip and leaves start to fall, few things create a warm and inviting atmosphere faster than gathering around a fireplace.
 Fireplace lovers have more options than ever before, so we've put together a brief guide to walk you through the different types of fireplaces available.

 Traditional wood-burning fireplaces have been around for hundreds of years.
 They usually consist of a brick or metal firebox and a chimney, though specific models use a vent in place of the conventional design.
-Unlike ventless gas fireplaces, they do produce smoke.
+Unlike ventless gas fireplaces, they do produce smoke, smell, and emit dangerous particles into the air.

 Pros: